Automaticity of uniformly recurrent substitutive sequences: Proof of Theorem

-We will also need the following recent result of the second author and Yassawi, which shows that dynamically two-sided minimal automatic systems and minimal purely automatic systems are the same \cite{MY-21}.\footnote{The proof in \cite{MY-21} uses the invertibility of the automatic system, so it is not immediate to transfer Theorem \ref{thm:MY} to the one-sided case.} This is not true on the level of sequences: there are automatic sequences, which are not purely automatic, the most famous example being perhaps the Golay--Shapiro sequence (known also as the Rudin--Shapiro sequence) \cite[Ex.\ 24, p.
+We will also need the following recent result of the second author and Yassawi, which shows that dynamically two-sided minimal automatic systems and minimal purely automatic systems are the same \cite{MY-21}.
+This is not true on the level of sequences: there are automatic sequences, which are not purely automatic, the most famous example being perhaps the Golay--Shapiro sequence (known also as the Rudin--Shapiro sequence) \cite[Ex.\ 24, p.
 205]{AlloucheShallit-book}. \begin{theorem} \cite[Thm.\ 22]{MY-21} Let $k\geq 2$ be an integer and let $X$ be a minimal two-sided $k$-automatic system.
 There exist $n\geq 1$ and a substitution $\varphi$ of constant length $k^n$ such that $X$ and $X_{\varphi}$ are conjugate. \end{theorem}